tytydraco/yessleep/out/Every_boyfriend_I_get_is_brutally_dying_Now_I_know_the_truth_about_themand_me.md

 “Three *time* winner,” Jasper continued.
 When I jumped up, he stepped closer, and I felt my cheeks spark.
 His smile was rare.
 In fact, Jasper was only smiling when he was talking about *milk*.

-“Mulberry Farms have the best pasteration.
+“Mulberry Farms have the best pasturization.
 It's suitable for everything!
 Coffee, cereal, or maybe you just want a glass of fresh milk to yourself!
 Perfect for kids, too!
 Breakfast time *is* Mulberry Farms.”

 “Are you having a stroke?”
 I whisper-shrieked.